ImageMagick/Usage-Markdown/quantize/index.md

 This is defined by the colorspace used for the quantization (color selection), and is (as of IM v6.2.8-6) controlled by the "`-quantize`" colorspace setting.

 The "`-quantize`" setting becomes particularly important when a very small number of colors are chosen.
-To demonstrate, lets reduce a standard '[colorwheel](colorwheel.png)' image using various different color spaces and defining different 'color distances'.
+To demonstrate, let's reduce a standard '[colorwheel](colorwheel.png)' image using various different colorspaces and defining different 'color distances'.

 ~~~
 for S in    RGB CMY sRGB GRAY \